HoumanNB/Data-Sciences-Projects/README.md

-## This repository is not complete yet due to issues with uploading local files to github
+## This repository is not complete due to issues with uploading local files to github